ThePooN/bancho.js/README.md

 It is designed to be reliable and easy to use.
 It has already been successfully used in several projects, most notably [OHC.gg](https://ohc.gg).

 Its development is only at the early stages at the moment - it doesn't do more than a standard IRC library would.
-However, feel free to have a look at the milestones and issues to get an idea of what's coming!
+However, feel free to have a look at the [issues](https://git.cartooncraft.fr/ThePooN/bancho.js/issues) to get an idea of what's coming!

 ## License